 Why do we need this research?

-As many as 1 in 4 women will have a miscarriage in their lifetime.
-However, we still don’t have effective ways to predict it or prevent it from happening.
+Around 1 in 5 women will have a miscarriage in their lifetime.
+However, we still don’t have effective ways of predicting miscarriage or of preventing it from happening.

-In order to test new treatments to prevent miscarriage, researchers need to set up large clinical trials involved hundreds or maybe thousands of women.
-This can be difficult for any one research centre to achieve.
-Collaborations are needed to set up trials to answer the big questions about miscarriage.
+In order to test new treatments that could prevent miscarriage, researchers need to set up large clinical trials involving hundreds or maybe thousands of women and birthing people.
+This can be difficult for a single research centre to achieve.
+Collaboration between centres is essential if we are to set up trials that can answer the big questions about miscarriage.

 What’s happening in this project?